DCotterill/halixia-hugo/content/ma/get-into-running-149.md

 layout: static
 ---

-Couch to 5k, work up towards running 5km in just 9 weeks
+Couch to 5k, work up towards running 5km in just 9 weeks.

 Taking up running can seem like a scary prospect, but the NHS couch to 5K will help you gradually work up towards running 5km in just 9 weeks, through a guided mix of walking and running.